manyouma/manyouma.github.io/index.md

 ### Speed of Sound Estimation and Correction in Dual Stage Ultrasound

-During my Master's study, I developed an speed-of-sound (SOS) estimation method.
-I improves the spatial resolution of biomedical ultrasound imaging by performing speed of sound estimation and correction.
+During my Master's study, I developed an speed-of-sound (SOS) estimation and correction method that improves the spatial resolution of biomedical ultrasound.
 For more details see [Dual Stage SoS](http://www.ece.ubc.ca/~manyoum/dual_stage_sos/).